lukassobotik/lukassobotik/README.md

 I am now learning [**Java**](https://lukassobotik.dev/projects?technology=Java), and I have minor knowledge of [**JavaScript**](https://lukassobotik.dev/projects?technology=JavaScript) and [**C#**](https://lukassobotik.dev/projects?technology=c-sharp).

 Since December 2021, I have actively been learning programming.
-I have created various Android apps and websites since then.
+I have created lots of Android apps and websites since then.
 Although I have several unfinished projects, I have completed two significant projects in [**2022**](https://lukassobotik.dev/projects?year=2022).
 I finished two small projects, started one more significant project, and completed three larger projects in [**2023**](https://lukassobotik.dev/projects?year=2023).
 So far, in [**2024**](https://lukassobotik.dev/projects?year=2024), I have mainly focused on maintaining my older projects from previous years and have also finished one significant project.